How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 normal, honest populace that they must submit to having Big Brother looking over their shoulders at all times is a travesty that no spirited individual

-will or should accept.
+would or should accept.

-Combining steganography with pgp (I'm using gpg4win) adds another layer of security.
+Combining steganography with PGP (I'm using gpg4win) adds another layer of security.
 Here's my public key:

 -----BEGIN PGP PUBLIC KEY BLOCK-----